Rahul Gandhi’s conviction stayed by SC in defamation case, Lok Sabha membership to be restored

 The Supreme Court on Friday stayed Congress leader Rahul Gandhi’s conviction in the criminal defamation case for a speech in which he asked why many thieves had the surname Modi, Live Law reported.

-The decision means that Gandhi’s Lok Sabha membership will be restored.
+The decision means that Gandhi’s Lok Sabha membership can be restored.
+Congress General Secretary KC Venugopal said that the party’s leader in the Lok Sabha, Adhir Ranjan Chowdhury, will urge the Speaker to restore his membership, ANI reported.

 A bench of Justices BR Gavai, PS Narasimha and PV Sanjay Kumar said that the trial court did not give any specific reasons for imposing the maximum punishment –